potassco/asprin/README.md

 ```bash
 $ asprin [number_of_models] [options] [files]
 ```
-Currently, for computing many optimal models, asprin does projection on the formulas of the preference specification.

 By default, asprin loads its library `asprin.lib`.
 This may be disabled with option `--no-asprin-lib`.

 ## Building